 In general, three to five years in a job without a promotion is the optimal tenure to establish a track record of success without suffering the negative consequences of job stagnation.

 That, of course, depends on the job, the level you are at, and the organization you work for.

 It's also important to consider the circumstances.
-If you're working at a job you hate or one where you're really stressed, you may be able to learn to like it or adjust to it.
-Or you may need to decide whether it's time to move on.
+If you're working at a job you hate or one where you're really stressed, you may be able to learn to like it or adjust to it, or you may need to decide that it's time to move on.

 Personal vs. Professional Reasons for Moving On

 Moving up the career ladder isn’t the only reason to think about starting a job search.
 There are factors other than the length of tenure that might indicate you have spent too long in your current job:

 - Have You Stopped Learning New Things on the Job?
 This may be an indicator that you are bored with your work.
 If you have trouble setting goals on the job or are no longer enthusiastic about going to work, it may be time to consider a move to a job that’s more engaging.

 - Are You Complaining More About Work?
 Can’t think of anything positive to say about your job or employer?
 If so, notice whether the gripes relate to temporary or solvable problems or more enduring systemic issues.
 If it’s not an issue that can be addressed, think about moving on.